Updated 2022-02-01

 Unlike stacks, things allocated on the heap survives function calls, but things allocated on the heap must be allocated and managed more deliberately.

-Manual allocation: using malloc()
+Manual allocation: using

-function in C, and new
+function in C, andnew

-This is straight-forward but is hard and buggy to use – e.g. how do we know if something is safe to be deallocated?
+in C++.
+These allocation and deallocation operations must be done in pairs or there might be memory leaks.This is straight-forward but is hard and buggy to use – e.g. how do we know if something is safe to be deallocated?

 Automatic allocation: just allocate and forget it.
 Then there is some mechanism like garbage collection and referencing counting to keep track of what to deallocate.
 E.g. Java uses garbage collection so things that programmers don’t need to worry about allocated objects.